andreasgoodstein/battleofdragons/readme.md

 The solution should now be available at `http://localhost:3000`

+## status

+I ran out of time after implementing the `startBattle` endpoint.
+However the full stack up until that points is working as intended.

+I also would have liked to add some tests, primarily around the battle logic.
+Probably using `jest` and `ts-jest`.
+And at the very end, some e2e testing using `playwright`.

 ## challenge requirements

 * user can **select** two (out of several) **dragons**